spiral-project/daybed/docs/source/terminology.rst

 Terminology
 ###########

-*Daybed* concepts are rather closed to those of any other storage or model validation software.
+*Daybed* concepts are very similar to those of any other storage or model validation software.